qw3rtty/grav-plugin-password-protection/README.md

 ### Pages configuration

-On the pages itself you can `enable` it for this page and specify the `password` for this page.
+Once installed, on the pages itself you can `enable` it for current page and specify the `password` for it.

-Optional you can overwrite the default `Headline` and `Description` for this page.
+Optional you can overwrite the default `Headline` and `Description`.

+If you have the Admin Plugin installed you are able to configure it over the Page itself.
+There is a new tab `Password Protection` which contain all available options.

 Here is a list of all available options for an page: